Updated: Jan 4, 2022

 Numbness or tingling in the neck or head

 After the alignment is corrected with a few chiropractic adjustments the pain may still be lingering due to excessive inflammation located within the joint.
 When a joint has been under abnormal stress for a prolonged period of time there is an accumulation of inflammation, swelling, and irritation.
-To fully heal the affected area acupuncture helps reduce localized inflammation into the TMJ joint by improving blood circulation and stimulating natural vital energy channels to provide essential nutrients and healing.
+To fully heal the affected area acupuncture helps reduce localized inflammation into the TMJ by improving blood circulation and stimulating natural vital energy channels to provide essential nutrients and healing.
 Many people carry emotional stress and anxiety in the muscles in and around the jaw and face.
-Acupuncture is also used to reduce trigger points, chronic pain, stress, and anxiety which is almost always associated with jaw pain.
+Acupuncture is also used to reduce trigger points, chronic pain, increased levels of stress and anxiety which is almost always associated with jaw pain.

 After the alignment and inflammation have improved the pain is usually gone or very mild at this point.
 Massage or myofascial release plays an important role to lasting relief and prevention.
 Muscles like the masseter, medial and lateral pterygoids, and temporalis are usually short and tight as a result of overuse form talking and chewing and stress.
 There are a variety of massage techniques that are beneficial for jaw pain that we will teach you to perform at home.
 These massage techniques play an important role in preventing joint alignment and inflammation in the future.